notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ### Find in Files

 Find in Files allows both finding and replacing.
 You can choose an extension filter (**Filters:**), the containing folder (**Directory:**), and whether to also process hidden files or subfolders.
 The filter list is a space separated list of wildcard expressions that cmd.exe can understand, like "*.doc", "*.*" or "foo.*".
-Note however that the PathMatchSpec() Windows API is being used, as its behaviour departs from cmd.exe wildcard parsing sometimes.
+Note however that the PathMatchSpec() Windows API is being used, as its behavior departs from cmd.exe wildcard parsing sometimes.

-How the default filter and folder change is controlled by the fifFilterFollowsDoc and fifFolderFollowsDoc settings in config.xml.
-There is a Follow current doc checkbox to set both parameters to both true or both false.
+How the default folder changes is controlled by the `fifFolderFollowsDoc` settings in `config.xml`, which is set by the **Follow current doc** checkbox in the dialog.

 ### Highlighting and bookmarking